alexvoss/mkdocs-material-fork/docs/insiders/index.md

 ### Sponsoring guide

-Everything you need to know about our sponsoring tiers and how to start your sponsorship journey.
+Learn how to become a sponsor of Material for MkDocs Insiders and start your sponsorship journey by choosing the right tier for you:

 <div class="grid cards" markdown>